pavelmikhailov1/file_worker_test/README.md

 - **Checksum Mode (`-m checksum`)**
   Computes a 32-bit checksum of the input file.
 Used to verify correctness of results.
-  For testing, the expected checksums are precomputed using a bash script.
+  For testing, the expected checksums are precomputed using a bash script (tests/tools/get_32bit_sum.sh).

 - **Help (`-h`)**
   Prints information about the program and available command-line options.